tarwn/lessthandot-hugo/blogs/content/posts/2015-06-02-youre-invited-to-t-sql-tuesday-67-extended-events.md

 Tweet your blog post with the hash tag #tsql2sday.

-Consider hosting in the future, and contact Adam if you’re interested.
+Consider hosting in the future, and contact Adam if you're interested.

-I’ll be reading through all the blog posts and posting a round-up.
-I can’t wait to read your experiences with and your questions about Extended Events!
+I'll be reading through all the blog posts and posting a round-up.
+I can't wait to read your experiences with and your questions about Extended Events!

 (Want to know what past topics have been?
 Huge thanks to Steve Jones for keeping the list <a href="https://voiceofthedba.wordpress.com/2014/11/10/t-sql-tuesday-topics-december-2012-update/" target="_blank">here</a>!)